vectara/vectara-docs/www/docs/api-reference/chat-apis/chat_apis_overview.md

 trends among users which creates opportunities to identify knowledge gaps for products, documentation, and FAQs.

+The `summary` within a [Query](/docs/api-reference/search-apis/search) contains the `chat` which indicates its `store` status as `true` or `false` and the `conversationId`.
+Vectara Chat takes a privacy-first approach.
+Users maintain control over whether to record answer histories, with the default setting being set to `false`.

 * [**List Conversations**](/docs/api-reference/chat-apis/list-conversations) in a chat history corpus get an an overview of the interactions between chatbots and users.
 * [**Read Conversations**](/docs/api-reference/chat-apis/read-conversations) and retrieve detailed information about specific